learn-co-curriculum/intro-to-rest/README.md

 create a system, we have to define the routes by which people will access our resources.

-Armed with an understand of which verbs are for which actions, here is what our newsletter application's routes might look like.
+Armed with an understanding of which verbs are for which actions, here is what our newsletter application's routes might look like.

 ```js
 GET      /newsletters 				     # Show all newsletters